Greece Travel Guide logo

 History of Greece

-From Simitis to Karamanlis-Papandreou Act II
+From Simitis to Karamanlis-Papandreou Act II and the Rise of Tsipras

 The fall of the Berlin wall in November of 1989 has a major impact on Greece.
 Almost overnight hundreds of thousands of ethnic Greek minorities are able to return to a mother country that most of them have never seen.

 Fall of the Berlin Wall There are half a million Pontian Greeks in the Soviet Union who after falling out of favor in Stalinist Russia had been sent from the hospitable shores of the Black Sea to the wastelands of the Central Asian republics.
 Communists who had left Greece after the civil war were also scattered around former iron curtain countries.
 Their numbers were large enough to be minority populations of the new independent nations, but the awakening nationalism of these nations, not to mention wars and revolts, make Greece seem like the best place to be for many.
 The biggest impact though are the ethnic-Greeks from Albania, as well as the non-Greek Albanians who can buy visas for $400 a pop from corrupt Greek consular officials who allegedly sell several hundred a day.
 Not that they need a visa to get across a border that is now like a sieve.
-Though blamed for a rise in crime, the new immigrants make up the most important part of the work force, doing the jobs the Greeks no longer want to do, building roads and stone walls (which they are experts at), farm and construction laborers, restaurants and factories.
+Though blamed for a rise in crime, the new immigrants make up the most important part of the work force, doing the jobs the Greeks no longer want to do, building roads and stone walls (which they are experts at), farm and construction work, restaurants and factories.
 Though Greeks complain about the Albanian problem, the legal immigrants contribute a higher portion of their salary to social security than the Greeks do while demanding fewer services.
 The illegal immigrants work at lower wages and enable some businesses to prosper that might not exist were they do to things by the book.
 Of course thrown into the mix are those Albanians, and ethnic Greeks who don't fit in and without a family to help them get on their feet drift into the world of narcotics and crime mostly in the large cities.
 On the islands and in the villages the Albanians take the place of those who have left for greener pastures.
 On the island of Kea for example, half the population is Albanian, building summer houses for Athenians, doing farm work and house repairs, buying homes of their own and raising families.

 Kostas SimitisThe Kostas Simitis Era begins with an incident with Turkey known as Imia affair, named for a small islet between the two countries.
 On January 30th, 1996 a group of Turkish 'journalists' tear down the Greek flag that had been placed on the small island by the mayor of Kalymnos, and replace it with the Turkish flag.
 They then wait around to film the results and perhaps the coming war.
 They are not disappointed.
 The two countries nearly go to war and finally after some saber-rattling and serious diplomacy the crisis is averted.
 In truth it is a tricky situation because though according to the International Law of the Sea Treaty, Greece's territorial waters extend 12 miles, some of these small islands are only a few miles off the coast of Turkey.
 Despite the incident, relations with Turkey continue to improve with Greece's entry into the European Union and Turkey's desire to do the same.
 When both countries are hit by earthquakes, with the one in Turkey especially devastating, it is an opportunity to show what good neighbors are for as Turkish and Greek rescue teams work side by side to free victims from the rubble.
-One minor setback in Greek-Turkish relations occurs is the strange affair involving Kurdish leader Obdullah Ocalan of the PKK (Kurdish Workers Party).
+One minor setback in Greek-Turkish relations occurs in the strange affair involving Kurdish leader Obdullah Ocalan of the PKK (Kurdish Workers Party).
 After the government had declares it is not willing to offer him asylum he is secretly flown into Greece anyway, given a Cypriot passport and just as secretly shipped out.
 He surfaces at the Greek embassy in Nairobi.
 When he is asked to leave and told that he will be taken by plane to Amsterdam he is abducted by the Turkish secret police and flown back to Turkey for trial.
 The whole affair is an embarrassment for the Greek government and three ministers are forced to resign including outspoken and confrontational Foreign Minister Theodoros Pangalos.
 On the positive side this opens the door for George Papandreau to take over his post and begins an era of positive diplomacy that improves Greece's relations with just about everyone, including Turkey and the USA.

 Marines landing in Litohoro, GreeceIn 1999 The US and its NATO allies begin the bombing of Serbia.
-The Greek people are opposed and there are regular demonstrations but the Greek government stands in solidarity with its fellowNATO members.
-On June 10th theUS Marines land on the beach in Litohoro to the shock of bathers.
+The Greek people are opposed and there are regular demonstrations, but the Greek government stands in solidarity with its fellow NATO members.
+On June 10th the US Marines land on the beach in Litohoro to the shock of bathers.
 2,200 U.S. Marines bound for Macedonia as potential Kosovo peacekeepers come ashore in giant hovercraft troop transports while Greek riot police stand by to protect them from the protestors who have gathered.
-The troops had been stuck on U.S. Navy ships off the coast ofThessaloniki , held up by Greek reluctance to let them cross itsterritory while the bombing of Yugoslavia continued.In an effort to confuse the US soldiers protestors remove road signs sending jeeps and armored vehicles on meandering journeys through the back streets of Thessaloniki and down endless country roads.
+The troops had been stuck on U.S. Navy ships off the coast of Thessaloniki, held up by Greek reluctance to let them cross its territory while the bombing of Yugoslavia continued.
+In an effort to confuse the US soldiers protestors remove road signs sending jeeps and armored vehicles on meandering journeys through the back streets of Thessaloniki and down endless country roads.
 The Greeks feel an historical and religious affinity with their Orthodox Serb neighbors and the war is immensely unpopular.

-A visit by President Clinton coincides with the usual massive demonstrations on November 17th commemorating the student rebellion of 1973.
+A visit by US President Clinton coincides with the usual massive demonstrations on November 17th commemorating the student rebellion of 1973.
 The fact that the white house did not realize that this could be a poor time to visit makes one question the intelligence of the administration or the intelligence of their intelligence.
-The annual November 17th march has beengoingon since the first anniversary of the student uprising at the Polytechnic during the dictatorship, when more than one million people marched to the US embassy.
+The annual November 17th march has been going on since the first anniversary of the student uprising at the Polytechnic during the dictatorship, when more than one million people marched to the US embassy.
 Schedules are adjusted by both the White House and the demonstrators to 'accommodate' each other.
 A few days before Clinton's visit, the statue of Harry S Truman which has once again been blown up, is placed back on its pedestal for the President to see.
-Simitis is under pressure by the US to ban the march to the embassy, and at thesame time realizes that in doing so he will lose support of the young Greeks of the left should he do so.
+Simitis is under pressure by the US to ban the march to the embassy, and at the same time realizes that in doing so he will lose support of the young Greeks of the left should he do so.
 He bans the march which is then broken up by riot police with massive amounts of tear-gas and other chemical agents courtesy of NATO.
 However in the course of Clinton's visit he takes a major step in reconciliation between Greece and the US by apologizing for his government's support of the dictatorship.

 "The United States allowed its interests in prosecuting the Cold War to prevail over its interests I should say, its obligation to support democracy, which was, after all, the cause for which we fought the Cold War.
 It is important that we acknowledge that."

 George Papandreou, Greece's popular foreign minister, states that President Clinton's apparent apology is likely to help overcome three decades of anti- American resentment and the violent protests during his visit.
 "That turns a page.
 It was certainly a gesture toward history in terms of our Greek-American relations."It is the first time that a U.S.president has made such a conciliatory remark.
 Clinton also weighs in on the Elgin Marbles, taken from the Acropolis during Ottoman rule by Lord Elgin and now in the British Museum.
-'If it would be me, I would give them back immediately." he tells Greek Minister of Culture, Elisavet Papazoi, who accompaniedthe president as he visits the Acropolis in Athenswith his daughter Chelsea.
+'If it would be me, I would give them back immediately." he tells Greek Minister of Culture, Elisavet Papazoi, who accompanies the president as he visits the Acropolis in Athens with his daughter Chelsea.
 As for the demonstrations an unnamed U.S. official says the president "is certainly not taking this personally."
 The visit is cut short by two days and Clinton spends just 22 hours in Greece.
 Read President Clinton's Speech.

 In 1999 the Athens Stock Exchange looks like a good bet.
 Greeks who had never even thought about putting money into stocks are investing.
-Money that has been hidden in mattresses or buried in the back yard is put into stocks.Amateur investors who have no understandingof the market are making money and telling their friends and family who also invest.
+Money that has been hidden in mattresses or buried in the back yard is put into stocks.
+Amateur investors who have no understanding of the market are making money and telling their friends and family who also invest.
 People invest their life savings.
 Shepherds sell their sheep and buy stocks.
 The market is at 6000 and climbing.
 Greek businesses like the ferryboat company Minoan Lines have so much money they don't know what to do with it.
 Minoan buys out every ferry company it can in the Aegean.
 Suddenly the whole bubble bursts and just like that all the money is gone.
-A handful of people get out early but almost everybody has eitherlost everything or knows someone who has.
+A handful of people get out early but almost everybody has either lost everything or knows someone who has.
 Fresh in people's minds is the pyramid scheme which had collapsed what was left of Albania's economy a few years before and caused massive riots in that country.
 But this seems to be more of a case of collective greed rather than a scheme to rob everyone.
 The greed of those who pulled their money and got out making billions and the greed of those seduced by the prospect of easy money.
-In another important money issue on 19 June 2000,the EU, having assessed that Greece fulfils the requirements of the Maastricht Treaty, approves its accession to the euro area as a twelfth member.
+In another important money issue on 19 June 2000, the EU, having assessed that Greece fulfils the requirements of the Maastricht Treaty, approves its accession to the euro area as a twelfth member.
 On January 1st 2001, the drachma is replaced by the Euro and street venders selling calculators became instant millionaires as Greeks struggles with the conversion.
 Gradually the drachmas all are taken out of circulation though the price of real-estate continues to be shown in drachma for many years.
-Perhaps the biggest winners in the conversion are the street musiciansand beggars who instead of being handed ten drachma coins (about 3.3 US cents) are getting half a euro.
+Perhaps the biggest winners in the conversion are the street musicians and beggars who instead of being handed ten drachma coins (about 3.3 US cents) are getting half a euro.
 The psychological effect of the euro is another story.
 Suddenly things seem more expensive, perhaps because with drachmas being spent by the thousands even for just a meal, one stops paying attention.

 Giorgios PapandreouThis period also sees the rise in popularity of two more members of Greece's ruling families.
-GeorgePapandreou from St Paul Minnesota, son of Andreas, becomes a very popular and successful foreign minister and by the end of 2003 the leader of PASOK.
-Papandreou is progressive, intelligent and something of a visionary in a society where those in power like to keep things as they are.
-He is a leader of the International Olympic Truce Foundation to promote the Olympic Ideals, to serve peace, friendship and international understanding and touphold the observance of the OlympicTruce, calling for all hostilities to cease during the Olympic Games and beyond, and mobilizing the youth of the world in the cause of peace.
+George Papandreou from St Paul Minnesota, son of Andreas, becomes a very popular and successful foreign minister and by the end of 2003 the leader of PASOK.
+Papandreou is progressive, somewhat intelligent and something of a visionary in a society where those in power like to keep things as they are.
+He is a leader of the International Olympic Truce Foundation to promote the Olympic Ideals, to serve peace, friendship and international understanding and to uphold the observance of the Olympic Truce, calling for all hostilities to cease during the Olympic Games and beyond, and mobilizing the youth of the world in the cause of peace.
 In two separate tenures as Minister of Education, he laid the foundations for a number of new institutions and took measures to reform and improve the educational system.
-He showed particular sensitivity to education for minority groups creating a system of Intercultural Education to address the needs of students with special cultural needs, such as the students of minorityschools in Thrace, the Roma community, and immigrants.
+He showed particular sensitivity to education for minority groups creating a system of Intercultural Education to address the needs of students with special cultural needs, such as the students of minority schools in Thrace, the Roma community, and immigrants.
 As Foreign Minister he worked at improving relations between Greece and its neighbours, and particularly with Turkey.
 For his contribution to Greek-Turkish relations he was named Diplomat of the Year 2003 by the European Voice newspaper.
 At the 4th World Conference on the Future of the Internet, George Papandreou was voted as one of the 25 people who have changed the world through the Internet.
-He is exactly the right kind of leader Greece needs at thispoint in history.
+He is exactly the right kind of leader Greece needs at this point in history.
+Or so people thought.

-Then again you might say the same of Costa Karamanlis (in photo with American friend) the nephew of his famousuncle Constantine Karamanlis, who takes over the leadership of ND.
+Kosta Kamarmanlis and George BushThen again you might say the same of Costa Karamanlis (in photo with American friend) the nephew of his famous uncle Constantine Karamanlis, who takes over the leadership of ND.
 Karamanlis studied law and economics in Athens.
 He graduated from the Fletcher School of Law and Diplomacy at Tufts University in Boston with a Masters degree in Political and Financial Science and a PhD in Diplomatic History.
 He also studied economics at Deree, in Agia Paraskevi (my alma matter).
 He was president of the peace organisation KIPAEA and the Greek Center for the Promotion of European Unification.
-Notverywell known, besides having a name that is familiar to every Greek, he rises through the party ranks through the 1980s and emerges as the last-minute surprise winner during a leadership challenge following ND's 1996 election defeat.
+Not very well known, besides having a name that is familiar to every Greek, he rises through the party ranks through the 1980s and emerges as the last-minute surprise winner during a leadership challenge following ND's 1996 election defeat.
 He is the country's youngest political party leader in living memory and in 2004 becomes the youngest Prime Minister in history at 48.
-In a country where Prime Ministers and Presidents can be well into their seventies and eighties before taking power, Karamanlis and Papandreou havefreshideas and appear to rise above the corruption and power-mongering that has been the world of Greek politics.
+In a country where Prime Ministers and Presidents can be well into their seventies and eighties before taking power, Karamanlis and Papandreou have fresh ideas and appear to rise above the corruption and power-mongering that has been the world of Greek politics.
 In Karamanlis' own words "Our goal is to serve the collective interest responsibly with diligence and effectiveness....we are servants of our fellow citizens, not their rulers....anyone who has not fully comprehended this is foreign to our mission."

-SamainaIn September of 2000 the Greek ferry Express Samina owned by Minoan Flying Dolphins hits a rock near the entrance to the port of Paros and sinks in 45 minutes, making news all over the world and bringing attentionto Greece's aging ferry fleet.Though fishermen on the island brave rough seas in the darkness to rescue passengers 82 people drown.
+SamainaIn September of 2000 the Greek ferry Express Samina, owned by Minoan Flying Dolphins, hits a rock near the entrance to the port of Paros and sinks in 45 minutes, making news all over the world and bringing attention to Greece's aging ferry fleet.
+Though fishermen on the island brave rough seas in the darkness to rescue passengers, 82 people drown.
 During the investigation the manager of the ferry company commits suicide by jumping from his office window.
 As compensation claims pour in, the fortunes of Minoan Flying Dolphin dwindle putting the company at risk and unable to update the older boats of their fleet.
-This creates a problem for the smaller less popular islands when their ferry service gets cut because of a lack of boats and the reluctanceof ferry companies to waste their new boats on non-lucrative routes.
+This creates a problem for the smaller less popular islands when their ferry service gets cut because of a lack of boats and the reluctance of ferry companies to waste their new boats on non-lucrative routes.
 Greece's membership in the EU also opened the door for foreign companies to come in and compete in the ferry business though by 2005 this has still not happened.
-However it did hasten in the new fleet of modern high-speed ferries like the Aeolos Express owned by NEL and severalother boats that are impressive in their speed and comfort.
+However it does hasten in the new fleet of modern high-speed ferries like the Aeolos Express owned by NEL and several other boats that are impressive in their speed and comfort.

-There have been 22 known murders by the November 17th Terrorist Organization, the 23rd comes on June 8th 2000, the assassination of British DefenseAttache Richard Saunders.
+Nov 17thThere have been 22 known murders by the November 17th Terrorist Organization, and the 23rd comes on June 8th 2000, the assassination of British Defense Attache Richard Saunders.
 November 17th is finally caught in the summer of 2002, just in time to help people breathe easier about the coming Olympics.
 The ease in which the organization unraveled once the first member was caught (he was injured in an explosion on his way to plant a bomb in the Hellas Flying Dolphin office) made people wonder how they could have gotten away for so many years.
-When the police raid a members apartment they find a number of incriminating pieces of evidence, foremost among them aNovember 17th flag.
+When the police raid a members apartment they find a number of incriminating pieces of evidence, foremost among them a November 17th flag.
 One has to wonder why a terrorist organization that had remained secret for a quarter of a century would even need a flag and why they would keep one around for someone to find?
 (Did they have little parades around the apartment once a year?)
 Obviously these were not the smartest guys in Greece and their elusiveness can only be attributed to luck, or a lack of effort by authorities until the time that it really mattered (before the Olympics).
-But their capture makes everyone rest a littleeasier and though to some conspiracy-minded Greeks it appears that a deal has been made to appease Americans fears, just putting the issue of November 17th to rest makes the Olympics an easier sell if anyone wants to take the responsibility of doing the work to sell it.
+But their capture makes everyone rest a little easier.
+And though to some conspiracy-minded Greeks it appears that a deal has been made to appease Americans fears, just putting the issue of November 17th to rest makes the Olympics an easier sell if anyone wants to take the responsibility of doing the work to sell it.
 In the year leading up to the summer of 2004 there are few if any advertisements on American TV or the print media.
 It is almost like having a party but not sending out invitations because you are not sure it will be a good one.
-But with November17 behind bars and a billion and a half dollars spent on security, it should be a safe one.
+But with November 17 behind bars and a billion and a half dollars spent on security, it should be a safe one.

 Baseball in Greece during the OlympicsOne of the biggest stories of the Olympics is the Greek baseball team.
-Made up of Greek-American players in the minor leagues with a handful of former major leagues, the team's fortunes are dealt a crippling blow right off the bat when their coach Rob Derksen who had put the team together, dies of a heart attack in New York a month before the games.
+Made up of Greek-American players in the minor leagues with a handful of former major leaguers, the team's fortunes are dealt a crippling blow right off the bat when their coach, Rob Derksen, who had put the team together, dies of a heart attack in New York a month before the games.
 The team gains the appreciation of the Greek fans and all their games are sold out.
-They don't fare too well, with a lack of pitching, but in their second game they have the Cuban team on the ropes in the last inning before falling with the tie-ing and winning runs on base.
+They don't fare too well, with a lack of pitching, but in their second game they have the Cuban team on the ropes in the last inning before falling with the winning run on base.
 It takes awhile but they finally win their last game against the Italians.
 By then the Greek fans understand the game and continue coming to the stadium and throwing their allegiance to the Cubans, who beat the Australians in the finals.
 Anyone sitting in the stands that night with the sun setting on Mount Hymettos and the Patriot missiles in right field had to be hoping that baseball had come to Greece to stay.

 (